prototyp3-dev/video-processor/README.md

 NODE_STORE=$HOME/.celestia-light-arabica-10
 ```

-Convert the video to hex to input it to celestia (note: celestia network limits the data blob).
-Run (change `<video>` to your video):
+Convert the video to base 64 to input it to celestia (note: celestia network limits the data blob).
+Change `<video>` to your video and run:

 ```shell
 videob64=$(tr -d '\n'  <<< $(base64 <video> ) )
 ```

-Get the namespace for celestia (based on rolluped Cartesi Machine hash):
+Optionally, get the namespace for celestia based on rolluped Cartesi Machine hash (use `-x t` for template cartesi machine):

 ```shell
 namespace=0x$(./video_processor.sh hash -b 10 -x r)